 Timing

-Banks used to batch and process payments overnight, but nowadays they do this frequently each business day.
-This gives customers faster access to deposits made into their accounts.
-More frequent processing also means banks are likely to take the money for scheduled or future electronic payments earlier in the day.
+Most banks now process payments to accounts at other banks every day (as of May 2023), including weekends and public holidays.
+Banks batch and process payments frequently each day.
+This gives customers fast access to deposits made into their accounts and means banks are likely to take the money for scheduled or future-dated electronic payments earlier in the day.
+Make sure you have funds available if a future payment falls on a weekend or public holiday.

 If such payments aren’t successful the first time because there isn't enough money in an account, a bank may try again later in the day.
 This could incur a fee, so be sure to check you have enough money available.
 Also check that your bank does try a second time.
 Some don't.

-Also, if you set up a payment late in the day, the bank will generally send your payment the next business day.
+If you set up a payment late in the day, the bank will generally send your payment the next day.
 Banks stop sending payments at a certain time each night so they can update your account and transaction information.
 Cut-off times depend on the payment type and can vary bank to bank.
 Check with your bank.

 Once you set up and confirm a payment, your bank will take the money from your account and put it into a batch to await processing.
 This immediately reduces the available balance in your account.
 If your account pays interest, you will usually continue to earn interest until the batch is sent to the receiving bank for processing to the recipient’s account.
 The amount of interest may depend on the timing of processing.